 - All the modern conveniences needed for a family stay such as Safeway and Costco.

 Up until very recently, my heart still called Melbourne “home” having spent my formidable years there.
 However, Brisbane is best!
 Look out for another epic Brissy list shortly.

 What are you recommendations for the best things to do in Melbourne with kids?
 Have you been to these places listed?
-Got any hot tips or thoughts?
+Got any hot tips or thoughts on places for kids in Melbourne or things to do in Melbourne city with kids?
 Please leave a reply below: